Rhymlore/htcondor-web/experimental/ospool/byoc/path-facility.md

 #### Preparation

-First, you will need to know the `AccountingGroup` (FIXME) of your credits on the PATh facility.
+First, you will need to know the project name associated with your credits on the PATh facility.
 There's presently no tool to determine this by logging in to the PATH facility.
-(FIXME)

 #### Instructions